 [ For comments on this, see: Discussion of Longtail: A Prologue.
 Meanwhile, readers currently are advised to begin their acquaintance with XJ's Solar System by reading the completed first episode, The Adventures of Longtail 1: Sleeping Fury. ]

 [What follows is material which I did not accept for the Anthology.
 Why, then, am I displaying it here?
 Because of its huge potential.

-At the moment, in my view and that of fellow-editor John Greer, this initial version doesn't work as a story; but I would invite readers to reflect on what the author has built up so far.
+At the moment, in my view and that of fellow-editor John Greer, this initial version of the Prologue doesn't work as narrative, but I would invite readers who have enjoyed the tale Sleeping Fury to return here and reflect on what the author has built up.

 We're given a richly habitable far-future Solar System, in which we can follow the adventures of a creature who uses a transport system originally built by enigmatic Old Ones, to travel between the worlds.
 Those worlds are not named, and we are supposed to guess what they are.
 The Red Desert is obviously Mars, but what about the others?
 I would argue that one major fault of the tale, so far, is that we are given insufficient clues.
 But this is rectifiable.

 As is the case for every page on the site, comments are welcome from readers.
 But here I intend to go further than usual and, if and when the comments start to come in, display a second version, one which we can all fiddle around with...

 First, though, here is XJ's scenario:]

 The Longtail slid down the gravel-filled slope leading into a temple of the Old Ones.
 The slope was riddled with roots of the local plant life, breaking up the structure and taking over as sovereign the space that the Old Ones had left behind.